-In a standard deck, there are 52 cards.
-12 cards are face cards (event F) and 40 cards are not face cards (event N).
+In a standard deck, there are 52 cards, 12 cards are face cards (event F) and 40 cards are not face cards (event N).
 Draw two cards, one at a time, with replacement.
 All possible outcomes are shown in the tree diagram as frequencies.
-Using the tree diagram, calculate P(FF).
+Using the tree diagram, calculate the probability that both are face cards.